 - Most indoor tropicals do best with a daytime temperature around 70°-80°F (21°-27°C), and a lower nighttime temperature around 60°-70°F (16°-21°C).

-- Water in the mornings so the plant has a chance for the soil to dry out before the cooler temperatures of evening.
+- Water in the mornings so the plant has a chance for the potting soil to dry out before the cooler temperatures of evening.
 An occasional deep drenching in the shower or out in the rain will rinse off dust, provide a thorough watering, and leach out harmful salts that have accumulated.
 Do not wet the foliage of plants with fuzzy leaves.
 Never allow the pot to stand in a saucer of water.
 Are You Watering Your Plants Correctly?

 - The air in most homes can become way too dry for tropical plants, especially in winter.
 Increase humidity by occasional misting with a spray bottle, running a humidifier, clustering several plants together, and/or standing the container just above (not in) a saucer of water.
 Put plants in a room that gets more humidity, such as a bathroom or kitchen.
-Not sure on your humidity levels?
+Not sure about your humidity levels?
 Purchase an indoor thermometer that can measure them.
 They are not too expensive and are usually accurate.

 - Don’t mist plants with fuzzy green leaves.

-- Fertilize houseplants 2-4 times during the summer; once or twice in winter.
+- Fertilize houseplants 2-4 times during the summer; once or twice in the winter months.
 Follow label directions and do not over-fertilize.
 Always wet the soil thoroughly before fertilizing.
 These are slow growing plants that require lots of nutrients to grow to maximum potential.
 Additionally, you can purchase a slow release fertilizer for year long fertilization.
 Be sure to mark the date you applied it for next year.